-During the past three fiscal years, we have financed our operations primarily from license fees, research and development funding and payment of a contingent note from our collaboration partners, and registered direct offerings of our common stock and warrants in January 2011 and August 2012.
-At September 30, 2012, our principal sources of liquidity consisted of cash, cash equivalents and marketable securities totaling \$17.6 million.
-Our cash equivalents are predominantly invested in one institutional money market fund and our marketable securities are primarily invested in investment-grade corporate debt and commercial paper with maturities at September 30, 2012 ranging from zero to eight months.
+During the past three fiscal years, we have financed our operations primarily from license fees, research and development funding, royalties and payment of a contingent note from our collaboration partners, and registered direct offerings of our common stock and warrants in January 2011 and August 2012.
+At December 31, 2012, our principal sources of liquidity consisted of cash, cash equivalents and marketable securities totaling \$15.7 million.
+Our cash equivalents are predominantly invested in one institutional money market fund and our marketable securities are primarily invested in investment-grade corporate debt and commercial paper with maturities at December 31, 2012 ranging from 3 days to 9.5 months.

-With the exception of fiscal year 2010, we have incurred operating losses each year since inception and, at September 30, 2012, we had a total accumulated deficit of \$254.3 million.
-We generally expect negative cash flows from operations on a quarterly basis at least until such time as we receive sufficient revenues from ILUVIEN for DME or one or more of our product candidates achieves regulatory approval and provides us sufficient revenues.
-We believe that our capital resources of \$17.6 million at September 30, 2012 and expected royalty income from Bausch & Lomb should enable us to fund our operations as currently planned through the end of calendar year 2013, including plans for Phase III clinical trials of the posterior uveitis micro-insert.
+With the exception of fiscal year 2010, we have incurred operating losses each year since inception and, at December 31, 2012, we had a total accumulated deficit of \$256.9 million.
+We generally expect negative cash flows from operations on a quarterly basis at least until such time as we receive sufficient revenues from ILUVIEN for DME in the EU or one or more of our product candidates achieves regulatory approval and provides us sufficient revenues.
+We believe that our capital resources of \$15.7 million at December 31, 2012 and expected royalty income from Bausch & Lomb should enable us to fund our operations as currently planned into the first quarter of calendar year 2014, including plans for Phase III clinical trials of the posterior uveitis micro-insert expected to commence during fiscal 2013.
 Whether we will require, or desire, to raise additional capital will be influenced by many factors, including, but not limited to:

-- whether, when and to what extent we receive revenues from Alimera with respect to ILUVIEN for DME, including from commercialization in the EU or upon any approval or commercialization in the U.S.; - whether and when we are able to enter into strategic arrangements for our product candidates and the nature of those arrangements; - when and if we initiate, how we conduct, and whether and the extent to which we internally fund product development and programs, including clinical trials for the posterior uveitis micro-insert and the Latanoprost Product, and ongoing research and development of BioSilicon technology applications; - · whether and when Pfizer exercises its option with respect to the Latanoprost Product; - timely and successful development, regulatory approval and commercialization of our products and product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; and - · changes in our operating plan resulting in increases or decreases in our need for capital.
+- whether, when and to what extent we receive revenues from Alimera with respect to ILUVIEN for DME, including from commercialization in the EU or upon any approval or commercialization in the U.S.; - whether and when we are able to enter into strategic arrangements for our product candidates and the nature of those arrangements; - when and if we initiate, how we conduct, and whether and the extent to which we internally fund product development and programs, including clinical trials and other research and development; - whether and when Pfizer exercises its option with respect to the Latanoprost Product; - · timely and successful development, regulatory approval and commercialization of our products and product candidates;

+- · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; and - changes in our operating plan resulting in increases or decreases in our need for capital.

-Absent adequate levels of funding from new and existing collaboration agreements and/or financing transactions, management currently believes that our cash position beyond calendar year 2013 depends significantly on possible revenues from the successful commercialization by Alimera of ILUVIEN for DME in the EU and if ILUVIEN for DME were to be approved by the FDA and successfully commercialized in the U.S. However, there is no assurance that the FDA or other regulatory authorities will approve ILUVIEN for DME, that it will achieve market acceptance in any market or that we will receive significant, if any, revenues from ILUVIEN for DME.
+Absent adequate levels of funding from new and existing collaboration agreements and/or financing transactions, management currently believes that our cash position beyond early calendar year 2014 depends significantly on possible revenues from the successful commercialization by Alimera of ILUVIEN for DME in the EU and if ILUVIEN for DME were to be approved by the FDA and successfully commercialized in the U.S. However, there is no assurance that the FDA or other regulatory authorities will approve ILUVIEN for DME, that it will achieve market acceptance in any market or that we will receive significant, if any, revenues from ILUVIEN for DME.
 Exercise by Pfizer of its option for the Latanoprost Product would also enhance our cash position, although there is no assurance when the option will become exercisable or if Pfizer will exercise it.